hashicorp/vault/website/source/api/secret/aws/index.html.md

 ## Read Lease

-This endpoint returns the current lease settings for the AWS secret backend.
+This endpoint returns the current lease settings for the AWS secrets engine.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |